DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Sar/sar-writeup.md

 ---

 ### Step 8: Finding the Root Flag
-Now that we have root access on the server, we want to look around for any flags we can find with our elevated level of access.
+Now that we have root on the server, we want to use our increased level of access to find the final flag.

 - Let's go into the root home directory and see what we can find: